-LEVEL DAILY TRACKING RESPONSIBILIT TES Т WEEKLY TRACKI NG RESPONSIBI LITIES 1 PRIVILEGES 'ON HOLD' - daily 'ON HOLD' - weekly LEVEL 2 Pre-Requisite: Successful Completion of Level 1 Same Level 1 Responsibiliti es except: Demonstrates Being Respectful by checking body language, voice tone and words when interacting with others.
-Attend school on a consistent basis Participate in Zone Check-Ins and Identify Strategies for self Demonstrat es Being Responsible by participating in Good Things, Mindful Moments/ Brain Breaks and Community Circle routines 75% or better on school and individual expectation s Accrual of + days needed to petition to move to Level 3: 20 (last 5 consecutive) Demonstrat e Managing Feelings by using no more than 2 Quiet Rooms per day (not to exceed 45 minutes total) (directed or self- advocated) Pre-Requisite: Completion of Level 1 Same Level 1 Responsibiliti es except: Demonstrates Being Respectful by checking body language, voice tone and words when interacting with others.
-Attend school on a consistent basis Participate in Zone Check-Ins and Identify Strategies for self Demonstrat es Being Responsible by participating in Good Things, Mindful Moments/ Brain Breaks and Community Circle routines 75% or better on school and individual expectation s Accrual of + weeks needed to petition to move to Level 3: 4 out of 5 Demonstrat e Managing Feelings by using no more than 2 Quiet Rooms per day (not to exceed 45 minutes total) (directed or self- elected) Same as Level 1 except: Classroom choice activity after work completed: teacher approved computer or jpad sites/apps and approved interactive games.
-Store: Shop from Level 1 or 2 shelf M - Th and Big Store on Friday Vending Machine: Wednesday and Friday (\$\$ from home) Rec (room and gym) Level 1 and Level 2 choices NOTE: special order Big Store items only occurs on Level 5 with a contract.
-Please use suggestion forms for preferred items!
-Your level may be put on hold if: your attendance is below 60% for two consecutive weeks or 2 out of 3 weeks OR you have 3 consecutive N days (< 75%) OR there has been multiple persistent behaviors that are unproductiv e or a major disciplinary incident When on hold privileges return Level 1 Your level may be put on hold if: your attendance is below 60% for two consecutive weeks or 2 out of 3 weeks OR you have 2 consecutive N weeks or 2 out of 3 N weeks OR there has been multiple persistent behaviors that are unproductiv e or a major disciplinary incident When on hold privileges return Level 1
+LEVEL DAILY TRACKING RESPONS BILIT E S T WEEKLY TRACK!
+NG RESPONSIBILI TIES T PRIVILEGES 'ON HOLD' - 'ON HOLD' - LEVEL 2 Same Level 1 Responsibilities except: 75% or better on school and individual expectations Demonstrates Being Responsible by participating in Good Things, Mindful Moments/ Brain Breaks and Community Circle routines Participate in Zone Check-ins and Identify Strategies for self 3 will be determine s with the principal river.
+Same Level 1 Responsibilities except: 75% or better on school and individual expectations Demonstrate s Being Responsible by participating in Good Things, Mindful Moments/ Brain Breaks and Community Circle routines Participate in Zone Check- ins and identify Strategies for self 3 will be determine with the principarieer.
+Same as Level 1 except: Classroom choice activity after work completed: teacher approved computer or load sites/apps and approved interactive games.
+Store: Shop from Level 1 or 2 shelf M - Th and Big Store on Friday Vending Machine: Wednesday and Friday (\$5 from home) Rec (room and gym) Level 1 and Level 2 choices NOTE: special order Big Store items only occurs on Level 5 with a contract.
+Please use suggestion forms for preferred items! daily Your level may be put on hold when: "your attendance is 60% or below for two weeks or longer OR "you have 3 out of 5 "N" days for 2 out of 3 weeks OR "there have been multiple persistent behaviors that are unproductiv e or a major disciplinary incident When on hold privileges reture Level 1 Auspassibilities remain on level 2 and any plus days din not count forwarb irretting up. weekly Your level may be put on hold when: "your attendance is 60% or below for two weeks or longer OR "you have 2 out of 3 "N" weeks OR "there have been multiple persistent behaviors that are unproductiv e or a major disciplinary incident When an hold privileges return Level 1 Respaceabilities remain on level 2 and any plus days da net count dawards leveling up